 For surface water planning purposes, the Study Area lies within the Brazos River Basin, which is the second-largest by area in Texas, draining a total area of approximately 45,573 square miles of which 42,865 square miles are within Texas.
 The headwaters of the Brazos flows from the confluence of its Salt and Double Mountain forks in Stonewall County to the Gulf of Mexico.
 It is the third-longest river and has the largest average annual flow volume of any river in Texas.
-One of the main issues in this basin is the increasing demand on surface water resources in the upper basin as groundwater supplies decline, particularly in the Ogallala Aquifer, which has historically supplied most of the water there (Texas Water Development Board [TWDB], 2021).
+One of the main issues in this basin is the increasing demand on surface water resources in the upper basin as groundwater supplies decline, particularly in the Ogallala Aquifer, which has historically supplied the majority of water there (Texas Water Development Board [TWDB], 2020).

-According to USGS topographic maps and the National Hydrography Dataset, named surface water features (e.g., streams, ponds, canals, lakes) mapped within the Study Area include Battle Creek, and portions of Post Oak Creek, Eubanks Creek, and Dinner Branch.
+According to USGS topographic maps and the National Hydrography Dataset, no named surface water features (e.g., streams, ponds, canals, lakes) are mapped within the Study Area.
 Average rainfall within the Study Area ranges from approximately 25 to 30 inches annually (TWDB, 2012).

 To assist regional water planning groups in identifying sensitive stream segments under 31 TAC § 357.8, TPWD has identified ecologically significant stream segments throughout the State based on criteria pertaining to biological function, hydrological function, riparian conservation areas, water quality, aquatic life, aesthetic value, and the presence of threatened or endangered species or unique communities.
-No stream segments within the Study Area are designated as ecologically significant streams (TPWD, 2021a).
+No stream segments within the Study Area are designated as ecologically significant streams (TPWD, 2020a).